International Women's Day 2022

 Each year has a different theme, the theme for IWD 2022 is #BreakTheBias.

 Observed since the early 1900's, IWD has growth in strength and continues to encourage empowerment among women, ensuring that the future for girls worldwide is bright, equal, safe and rewarding.

 Image: Votes for Women sash in the colours of the Women's Social Political Union

-To celebrate International Women's Day, we've rounded up just a small selection of some of inspirational ladies from Edinburgh’s history who championed change, changed attitudes and made the world we know today a better place.
+To celebrate both Women's History Month this March and International Women's Day on 8 March we've rounded up just a small selection of some of inspirational ladies from Edinburgh’s history who championed change, changed attitudes and made the world we know today a better place.
 From doctors to campaigners, sportswomen to artists, businesswoman to reformers…… and lots more in between, all of them are incredibly unique and equally inspiring!

 Image: Women's Franchise Procession and demonstration in October 1909

 Pioneering educator, activist and campaigner in Scottish race relations.